uwdata/draco/README.md

 Various functionality and extensions are in the following repositories

 * [draco-vis](https://github.com/uwdata/draco-vis)
-   * A TypeScript/JavaScript version of Draco for use in web applications.
+   * A web-friendly Draco!
+Including a bundled Webassembly module of Draco's solver, Clingo.

 * [draco-learn](https://github.com/uwdata/draco-learn)
    * Runs a learning-to-rank method on results of perception experiments.